What your eyes can reveal about your health

 You take in the world with your eyes—from paint colors to the perfect autumn sky—but did you know your eyes also allow for a unique look inside your body?

 It's true.
-Your eye doc can learn a lot about your health by looking at the blood vessels and nerves in the backs of your eyes.
-They can provide clues about what's going on in the rest of your body.
-Here are just a few examples:
+An eye care provider like an ophthalmologist or optometrist can learn a lot about your health by looking at the blood vessels and nerves in the backs of your eyes.
+These structures can provide clues about what's going on in the rest of your body.
+They could even be signs of the following.

-A sign of autoimmune disease: Blocked blood vessels or inflammation of certain structures in the eyes can sometimes be signs of autoimmune disease.
+Blocked blood vessels or inflammation of certain structures in the eyes can sometimes be signs of autoimmune disease.
 These problems may cause symptoms like vision problems, pain, sensitivity to light, and red, itchy eyes.
 But keep in mind that symptoms like these are relatively common and most often are not associated with autoimmune disease.
-Still, see your doctor if your eyes are uncomfortable.
+Still, see an eye care provider if your eyes are uncomfortable.

-Bottom line: If you notice unusual eye symptoms, whether it's pain or redness or any other symptom out of the ordinary for you, speak to your eye doctor.
+Bottom line: If you notice unusual eye symptoms, whether it's pain or redness or any other symptom out of the ordinary for you, speak to your regular HCP or an eye care provider.
 Your eyes could be trying to tell you something, and with quick care, you might be able to treat an underlying health problem before it causes major issues.

 More On